suspici0usTurtle/kitty-care/README.md

 He's a sweet boi and loves everybody.
 Pick him up, give him belly rubs...he loves attention.

 ## FeLV
 This a Feline leukemia virus colony.
 Both boys have survived many years with it but we don't want to spread it.
-Don't take these cats anywere.
+Don't take these cats anywere, and don't let them escape outside.
 Don't bring other cats.
 Wash hands after handling just to be safe.

 ## Food
 There is dish on right of sink that has scrubber and spoon.
 Use these for all cat duties.